 If anyone saw the incident happen, their account can be a huge asset to your case.
 Try to get the names and contact information of any witnesses.
 This includes anyone who saw the product fail or witnessed the immediate aftermath of your injury.
 A statement from an objective third party can corroborate your version of events and add significant credibility to your claim.
 Don’t hesitate to ask for their details at the scene if you are able.
 Once you have this information, we can reach out to them to get a formal statement to support your case.

-Common Hurdles in a Product Liability Claim
+Common Challenges in a Product Liability Claim

 Filing a product liability claim is your right when a defective item causes you harm, but the path to securing fair compensation can have its share of challenges.
 Manufacturers and their insurance companies have a lot at stake and often go to great lengths to protect their bottom line.
 Understanding these potential obstacles from the start can help you prepare for the process ahead.
 From proving the product was flawed to countering the arguments of a corporate legal team, it’s important to know what you might be up against.
 Let’s walk through some of the most common hurdles you may face.